Bernarda Pera

-Bernarda Pera (/bərˈnɑːrdə ˈpɛrə/ bər-NAR-də-_-PERR-ə; [běrnaːrda pêra]; born 3 December 1994) is a Croatian-born American tennis player.
+Bernarda Pera (/bərˈnɑːrdə ˈpɛrə/ bər-NAR-də-_-PERR-ə; [běrnaːrda pêra]; born 3 December 1994) is a Croatian-American professional tennis player.
 Pera has won two singles titles and one doubles title on the WTA Tour, along with nine singles and eight doubles titles on the ITF Circuit.
-She achieved career-high rankings of world No. 43 in singles on September 19, 2022, and No. 35 in doubles on February 21, 2022.
+She achieved career-high rankings of world No. 27 in singles on June 12, 2023, and No. 35 in doubles on February 21, 2022.
+Before March 2013, Pera represented her country of birth, Croatia.

 Early life

-Bernarda was born in a Croatian-Dalmatian Italian family.
-Besides English, she speaks Croatian as well.
+Pera was born in a Croatian-Dalmatian Italian family.
+In addition to English, she speaks Croatian.
 When she was 16, her father, who is a U.S. citizen, moved their family to the United States for the benefit of her budding tennis career.
-They settled in New Jersey, where it wasn’t hard for them to adjust because they already had friends and relatives there.
+They settled in New Jersey, where friends and relatives already were living.

-Pera has been in a relationship with Croatian basketball player Kristijan Krajina since 2018.

 Career

-2014
+2014: WTA Tour debut

-She made her WTA Tour debut at the 2014 US Open, having been handed a wildcard into the doubles draw, partnering with Tornado Alicia Black.
+Pera made her WTA Tour debut at the 2014 US Open, having been handed a wildcard into the doubles draw, partnering with Tornado Alicia Black.

-2018: Australian Open and top 100 debut
+2018: Major singles debut, first WTA semifinal

-She made her Grand Slam singles debut at the Australian Open, where she received entry as a lucky loser, after Margarita Gasparyan withdrew from the tournament.
-In the second round of the same tournament, Pera knocked out ninth seed Johanna Konta.
+Pera made her major singles debut at the 2018 Australian Open, where she received entry as a lucky loser, after Margarita Gasparyan withdrew from the tournament.
+She defeated Anna Blinkova in the first round.
+In the second round, Pera knocked out ninth seed Johanna Konta.
 In the third round, she was beaten by Barbora Strýcová.

-2020: Top 60 debut in singles
+She made it through to the quarterfinals at the Charleston Open, losing to seventh seed Madison Keys in three sets.

+At the 2018 Guangzhou Open, Pera defeated fourth seed Aleksandra Krunić in the quarterfinals to reach her first WTA Tour semifinal, which she lost to fifth seed Yulia Putintseva.